Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
-Creates a text file with data and timestamps.
-It autonomously documented mercury arc lamp usage in a lab for two years.
-The Linux operating system ensures constant network access and stable operation.
+Requires a kernel driver for 1-Wire hardware.
+It creates a text file with temperature data and timestamps.
+This script has documented mercury arc lamp usage in a lab for two years.
+The Linux operating system ensures unattended, long-term, stable operations and network access.

 Features